Trooper Douglas M. 'Doug' Bailey

 June 25th?
 Packed all extra equipment, B Battery getting ready to go by plane to our next destination, packed my old boots, wearing my new ones, they hurt my feet, going to get some beer tonight.
 Hope I get some mail.

 Date ?
-Left Oujda by plane for area around Souse or Kariouan, we flew high + very cold, just about got air sick, pissed in helmet, camped near Kariouan, very very hot, drinking lots of water.
+Left Oujda by plane for area around Souse or Kairouan, we flew high + very cold, just about got air sick, pissed in helmet, camped near Kairouan, very very hot, drinking lots of water.
 Too hot to do anything in day time, do it at night, wind like a blast furnace, sharing pup tent with Bennett, dug fox holes.
 Guess my hair will grow back to normal one of these days.
 Know I'm going into combat, think it's tomorrow night, they showed us the sand table of the area that we are jumping in, I'm in #4 plane loaded with ammunition.
 Lt Cole, Jumpmaster, also went to planes and had instructions in case of a sea landing.

 Some of us had Chutes that had both Static lines and a rip cord.
 The Chutes were Camouflaged Nylon with a Spring loaded Pilot Chute.
 I heard that they were the type the marine Paratroops used.
 I cut off a Pilot Chute and got rid of the spring and carried the little chute in my Musset Bag and lost everything when I was wounded at Hemroulle.

 July 10th?
-Left night of the 9th from Kariouan, Tunisia flew over Malta which was a check point about five or six hundred ft.
+Left night of the 9th from Kairouan, Tunisia flew over Malta which was a check point about five or six hundred ft.
 Pretty light out, took my turn standing at door holding door load, Two guys got airsick, anti-aircraft fire hit us as we came over the coast of Sicily.
 Red light came on, then green light, door load partly stuck in door.
 I went out head first, could see flashes and tracers from ground fire before my chute opened, when chute opened grabbed front risers and slid most the way to ground, hit very hard.
 Lots of firing going on.
 Loaded gun and got grenades ready.
 505 guy beside me broke stock of gun going out door we had hard time getting oriented, every time we moved, machine gun bullets whiz over our heads.
 Joined a group of troopers, and started looking for my gun crew.
 Came across Paratrooper with broken leg.
 He had crashed into a tree stump, He was on the wrong side of a brick wall about five feet high, when some of the firing let up, about 4 of us jumped over the wall and lifted him over on the safe side.
 Finally met some guys from B-Btry.
 Fought with the Infantry, knocked out two machine gun nest and captured the Italians and their guns.
 Dead Italian soldier in cart, Lt. from 505 killed while trying to throw grenade through slit in tall pill box.
 Olosky shot in foot.
 Two medics killed one was from B-Btry.

 My Battery "B" jumped with the 2nd Battalion of the 505 Parachute Infantry Regiment, When we loaded the planes in Tunisia we didn't put on our chutes.
 When we were about half hour from the coast of Sicily the Crew Chief of the plane came back and told us it was time to chute up.
 This was a nervous time for all, slipping around where the air-sick guys puked on the floor, it was dark, the plane was jerking around, and we had to get all the straps and harness over all our stuff, it was our first combat, I guess we were a little nervous.